AceMax/XenServer-DB-Visualizer/README.md

 # XenServer-DB-Visualizer
-A tool for browsing / quering an offline version of XenServer's state / metadata database.
+A tool for browsing / querying an offline version of XenServer's state / metadata database.

 If you like me has struggled with bringing a failed XenServer back to life, you might (as me) have damned XenServer for it's way of storing metadata.
 This is why this project was brought to life.

 The main purpose of XenServer DB Visualizer is not to fetch data from a running XenServer installation but to be able to read, view and query data from an off-line copy of the metadata database (state.db).

-**Please be aware that the code in it's current state is my "2 hour at the airport" build.
+** Please be aware that the code in it's current state is my "2 hour at the airport" build.
 There is currently no search, filters or error handling.
-The complete database is read into memory each time you choose an configuration instans.
-This can take a while and produce a large output for a big size XenServer inatallation.**
+The complete database is read into memory each time you choose an configuration instances.
+This can take a while and produce a large output for a big size XenServer installation. **

 ## Requirements
 - A >= PHP v5.6 enabled web server OR a local >= PHP v5.6 installation.